Kenji Miyazawa: Biography

 Miyazawa was born in the town of Hanamaki, Iwate, the eldest son of a wealthy pawnbroking couple, Masajirō and his wife Ichi.
 The family were also pious followers of the Pure Land Sect, as were generally the farmers in that district.
 His father, from 1898 onwards, organized regular meetings in the district where monks and Buddhist thinkers gave lectures and Miyazawa, together with his younger sister, took part in these meetings from an early age.
 The area was an impoverished rice-growing region, and he grew to be troubled by his family's interest in money-making and social status.
 Miyazawa was a keen student of natural history from an early age, and also developed an interest as a teenager in poetry, coming under the influence of a local poet, Takuboku Ishikawa.
 After graduating from middle school, he helped out in his father's pawnshop.
 By 1918, he was writing in the tanka genre, and had already composed two tales for children.
-At high school he converted to the Hokke sect after reading the Lotus Sutra, a move which was to bring him into conflict with his father.
+In high school he converted to the Hokke sect after reading the Lotus Sutra, a move which was to bring him into conflict with his father.

 In 1918, he graduated from Morioka Agriculture and Forestry College (盛岡高等農林学校, Morioka Kōtō Nōrin Gakkō).
 He embraced vegetarianism in the same year.
 A bright student, he was then given a position as a special research student in geology, developing an interest in soil science and in fertilizers.
 Later in 1918, he and his mother went to Tokyo to look after his younger sister Toshi (宮澤トシ, Miyazawa Toshi), who had fallen ill while studying in Japan Women's University He returned home after his sister had recovered early the following year.